Future-Systems-Lab/HypnoNeuro/gamified_modules/nutrition-loop.md

-# 🥗 Nutrition Loop – Mood-Meals
+# 🥗 Nutrition Loop – Mood Meals
-*A Level-2 Mental-Wellness-Room module that turns “finding and eating healthy food” into quick, stress-free wins.*
+*A Level-2 Mental Wellness Room module that transforms “finding food” into a low-pressure, healing routine.*

 ---

-## 🧠 Why a Food-for-Mood Game?
+## 🧠 Why a Food Game?

-- **Decision-fatigue & executive dysfunction:** Choosing, shopping, and cooking can feel impossible during depressive or anxious episodes.
+- **Mental fatigue and overwhelm:** For many struggling with mental health, even choosing what to eat can feel paralyzing.
-- **Nutrient–neurotransmitter link:** Tryptophan, tyrosine, B-vitamins, and magnesium directly influence serotonin, dopamine, and GABA.
+- **Low-energy support:** When motivation is low, nutrition often collapses first — yet it’s one of the most direct ways to affect energy, clarity, and mood.
-- **Educational rehearsal:** Repeating small, low-pressure food tasks in-game trains the brain to make “good-enough” choices in real life.
+- **Rehearsal for daily wins:** This module provides a safe space to practice choosing plant-based, nutrient-dense combinations without pressure, guilt, or perfectionism.

 ---